HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 provisions of the code addressing lot splits.

-Staff's revised code changes are written
+Staff's revised code changes are written in the staff

 recommendation section of this memorandum.